Skip to content

 Does white mean death in Japan?

-White is tied to mourning, but above all to rebirth and the sacred.
-It's the colour of the passage to the other world, not a sad colour.
+In Japan, white is linked to mourning but above all to rebirth and the sacred.
+It's the color of passage to the other world, not a sad color.
 A white Kitsune mask is a spiritual object, not a morbid one.

 Is it the same mask as in Demon Slayer?

-Sabito and Makomo's masks in Demon Slayer are protective masks in the white Kitsune style, symbols of purity of intent.
-It's the same cultural archetype, adapted for the manga.
+Sabito and Makomo's masks in Demon Slayer are white-Kitsune-style protection masks.
+They symbolize purity of intent.
+The same cultural archetype, adapted for the manga.

 What's the difference between the traditional and modern white Kitsune?

-The traditional one bears the classic red kumadori marks (eyes, muzzle, ears).
-The modern one is more pared back, white-dominant with minimal accents.
-Both exist in the shop.
+The traditional one has the classic red Kumadori marks (eyes, muzzle, ears).
+The modern one is cleaner, with dominant white and minimal accents.
+Both are available.

 How do you care for a white Kitsune mask?

-A dry microfibre cloth is enough for dusting, with no chemicals.
-Avoid prolonged exposure to direct sun behind glass: concentrated UV can dull the surface over the long term.
+Dry microfiber cloth for dusting, no chemicals.
+Avoid prolonged direct sun behind glass: the varnish protects the white, but UV concentrated by glass can dull the surface over years.

 Navigation